Planning solo budget travel part 2 includes some affiliate links. There is no cost to you clicking them, it just earns me a few pennies.

 TIP: Read the small print: find out how long payouts take and what circumstances they might not payout etc etc.

 I get quite confused when I see other travelers and backpackers with folders full of documents.
 Some people carry a copy of everything they don’t need to have.
 All the paperwork you think you need – you don’t.
 Yes we are traveling to foreign countries, yes we need proof of who we are and the purpose of our visit but That’s it.
 I understand the need for some paperwork but we do live in the age of the internet.
-I will keep copies of documents on my hard-drive or on my Email.
+I will keep copies of documents on my hard-drive, phone or in my Email.

 Physically I will only carry: